 Treatment for Sixth Nerve Palsy

 Sixth nerve palsy is a problem with eye movement.
 It happens because of a problem with the sixth cranial nerve.
-The nerve is also known as the abducens nerve.
-In some cases sixth nerve palsy is present at birth.
+In some cases, sixth nerve palsy is present at birth.
 It can also result from other problems that occur later on.
 In adults stroke is one of the most common causes of sixth nerve palsy.

 Types of treatment